Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 In addition, the Design and Building Practitioners Act 2020 imposes a duty of care on persons who carry out construction work to exercise reasonable care to avoid economic loss caused by defects in or related to a building arising from the construction work.
 The duty of care is owed to each owner of the land in relation to which the construction work is carried out and to each subsequent owner of the land.

-Understanding your rights and the builder’s obligations during the defects liability period and beyond is critical to ensure that you are protected in case of any defects in your new home.
-In the next section, we will discuss how to identify defects and what to do if you find any.
+Understanding your rights and the builder's obligations during the defects liability period and beyond is critical to ensure that you are protected in case of any defects in your new home.
+In the next section, we will discuss statutory warranties and how they protect homeowners under NSW law.

 Statutory Warranties and the Home Building Act 1989